 NAMSA will continue to offer ICP-OES analysis, as it especially useful for determining higher (i.e., assay) levels of metals.
 We are also sensitive to our clients need to utilize previous testing methods for stability studies or other previously established methods.

 If the element you need analyzed is not on the above list, it does not mean NAMSA cannot analyze for it.
 It only means it was not included in this specific screening method.
 Additional elements can be offered on an as needed basis.
-To learn more about how the ICP-MS testing can help with your R&D studies, commercial products, and combination devices, please contact firstname.lastname@example.org.
+To learn more about how the ICP-MS testing can help with your R&D studies, commercial products and combination devices, please reach out to us at namsa.com/contact-us.